-As parents head back to the office, who will care for their children becomes an important decision.
-One without an easy answer.
-Oftentimes, it comes down to nanny vs. daycare.
+As parents head back to the office, who will care for their children becomes an important decision — one without an easy answer.
+Often, it comes down to nanny vs. daycare.
 Which is better for the child?
 Which works best for the parents?

-There are several considerations when weighing whether to hire a nanny to care for your child in your home or place your child in a daycare facility.
+When choosing whether to hire a nanny to care for your child in your home or place your child in a daycare facility, there are several considerations.
 Here are some factors to consider in your decision-making process.

 1. Cost

-After making a monthly payment towards a mortgage or rent, childcare is often the next biggest expense for a family.
+After making a monthly payment towards a mortgage or rent, childcare is often the next most significant expense for a family.
 Before deciding on a nanny vs. daycare, determine how much you can spend on childcare.

-Nannies may be slightly more expensive than a daycare center but offer more flexibility and other advantages that could make up for an increased cost.
-For example, if your child is sick, they cannot go to a daycare center and you will need to find and pay for backup care.
+Nannies may be slightly more expensive than a daycare center, but they offer more flexibility and other advantages that could compensate for an increased cost.
+For example, if your child is sick, they cannot go to a daycare center, and you will need to find and pay for backup care.
 A nanny can still come to your home to watch a child who is ill.

 Also, daycare centers may charge more for infants.

 Starting a nanny share – where a nanny cares for the children of more than one family in one of the family’s homes – is a great way to reduce the costs of in-home care.
-In a nanny share, each family pays two-thirds of the nanny’s typical rate.
+Each family pays two-thirds of the nanny’s typical rate in a nanny share.

 2. Timeline

-The next biggest consideration for childcare after cost is actually finding care.
-During the pandemic, many daycare centers closed or opened with limited staffing reducing the number of children they can take and creating months-long waiting lists.
+The next biggest consideration for childcare after cost is finding care.
+During the pandemic, many daycare centers closed or opened with limited staffing, reducing the number of children they could take and creating months-long waiting lists.

 While trying to get into a daycare center is a matter of playing the waiting game, proactive families can speed up the hiring process when bringing on board a nanny.
 While offering a highly competitive hourly pay rate will help, it is not always about the money.
-A family that presents itself as a desirable employer has a big advantage in the job market.
-In a recent survey of nannies by GTM Payroll Services, working for a trustworthy/ethical family and the personality of the family were more important to them than the rate of pay.
+A family that presents as a desirable employer has a significant advantage in the job market.
+In a recent survey of nannies by GTM Payroll Services, working for a trustworthy/ethical family and the family’s personality were more important to them than the pay rate.

-However you choose – nanny or daycare – build in extra time to get your child adjusted to being in someone else’s care.
+However you choose – nanny or daycare – build in extra time to adjust your child to someone else’s care.
 Have your nanny spend some time with your child for short periods before they begin regularly caring for your child.
 You can participate as well to help ease the transition.

 With daycare, the first day you drop off your child should not be the first day they see the center or meet the staff.
-Visit the daycare center weeks ahead of your first day to start introducing your child to the facility and personnel.
+Visit the daycare center weeks before your first day to introduce your child to the facility and personnel.
 That will help your child feel comfortable and safe right from the start.

 3. Your schedule

-While you want to put your child first in any caregiving situation, the choice you make ultimately needs to work with your schedule.
+While you want to put your child first in any caregiving situation, your choice ultimately must work with your schedule.
 Daycare centers have set schedules and may charge extra for early drop-off or late pick-up.
 What if you only need care two or three days a week?
 What if you only need care in the morning or just in the afternoon?
 A daycare center may still charge you full price, even for part-time care, as you are taking a spot from a child who could be there five days a week.

 You may have better luck finding a nanny who can fit a quirky schedule.
 A college student may work for you on days they do not have class.
 Or a nanny may be looking for just part-time work as they go back to school or work a second job.

-In our recent survey of household employers, we asked what they like best about having a nanny.
+Our recent survey of household employers asked what they like best about having a nanny.
 Schedule flexibility and no hassles of daycare drop-off and pick-up were among the top three reasons.

 4. Back-up care

 What happens when your child is sick?
 You cannot take them to daycare.
-Do you have backup care, or will you need to take time off from work?
+Do you have backup care, or must you take time off from work?
 Can a family member, friend, or neighbor come to your house and watch your child while you go to work?

-At a daycare center, your child may develop a strong resistance to germs through frequent exposure over the long term.
+Through frequent exposure over the long term at a daycare center, your child may develop a strong resistance to germs.
 However, that could mean a lot of days home sick.

-A nanny can still come to work even when your child is ill allowing you to go to work as normal.
-However, if your child – or anyone in your home – contracts COVID-19, then your nanny should stay home.
+A nanny can still come to work even when your child is ill, allowing you to go to work as normal.
+However, if your child – or anyone in your home – contracts COVID-19, your nanny should stay home.

-Your nanny can call in sick and then you are stuck finding backup care for the day.
-They will also have paid time off like vacation days when you will need to find childcare.
+Your nanny can call in sick, and you will be stuck finding backup care for the day.
+They will also have paid time off, like vacation days, when you will need to find childcare.

 5. Social interactions